ReesMorrison/NetlifyBlogThemes/content/post/2021-05-21-churches-from-california-dreamin-a-song-by-the-mamas-the-papas/ChurchesCalifornia.md

 ---
-title: Churches, from "California Dreamin'", a song by the Mamas & the Papas
+title: Churches, from "California Dreamin'", a song by The Mamas & the Papas
 author: Rees Morrison
 date: '2021-05-21'
 slug: []